 Dysphagia/Swallowing Dysfunction Therapy Program

-Currently, an estimated 15 million people are living with a diagnosed swallowing disorder known as dysphagia.
-Dysphagia can result from a stroke, head injury, various neurological disorders or without any known cause.
+Currently, an estimated 1 in 25 Americans are living with a diagnosed swallowing disorder known as dysphagia.
+Dysphagia can result from a stroke, head injury, head/neck cancer, various neurological disorders or without any known cause.
 It is a serious disorder that can vary in its severity.
 Some individuals have trouble chewing and swallowing certain textures or consistencies of food and liquids.
 Others may be completely unable to swallow any food or liquid, or even their own saliva, and must receive all of their nutrition through a feeding tube.
 Dysphagia can diminish a person's quality of life by causing an individual to withdraw from social events and interactions that involve eating and drinking.